mohitsriv/Notepad/_posts/2016-01-22-visualize-streaming-data-with-power-bi.md

 Further details on some of the steps are below:

-# Pump the data in Azure Event Hubs
+# Pump the data into Azure Event Hubs
 After deciding I wanted to take Twitter streaming data and pump it into Azure Event Hubs, I was fortunate to stumble upon a sample from the Stream Analytics team that was a great starting point.
 It is a .NET console app that reads from the Twitter stream API, uses [http://www.sentiment140.com](http://www.sentiment140.com) to determine sentiment and then sends the resulting data to Event Hubs.
 The [accompanying article](https://azure.microsoft.com/en-us/documentation/articles/stream-analytics-twitter-sentiment-analysis-trends/) walks through a number of these steps, so I won't repeat all that below.
 I'll focus on the Power BI side (which is not covered), as well as any deltas from the article:

 To get started, I [forked the sample project](https://github.com/mohitsriv/azure-stream-analytics/tree/master/DataGenerators/TwitterClient) and made the following changes: